-Green Line Extension Project - SIP Completion Required by December 2014
+Green Line Extension Project - SIP Requires Completion by December 2014

-MassDOT/MBTA has performed an in-depth risk assessment for the project, which is now trending for completion in 2018-2020.
-MassDOT/MBTA is beginning the process of formally petitioning DEP on the delay and MassDOT/MBTA will be developing a list of potential interim reduction offset measures, to be informed by public input.
+MassDOT and the MBTA have performed an in-depth risk assessment for the project, which is now trending for completion in 2018-2020.
+MassDOT and the MBTA are beginning the process of formally petitioning DEP on the delay and they will be developing a list of potential interim reduction offset measures, to be informed by public input.